IoT-gamer/pico_miflora_datalogger/README.md

 * Saves data to daily log files (e.g., `2025-10-30.txt`) on an SD card.
 * Adds an ISO 8601 timestamp (e.g., `2025-10-23T20:30:00`) to each reading using the Pico's internal Real-Time Clock (RTC).
 * Acts as a BLE peripheral (server) to allow remote time-syncing of the RTC. **This step is mandatory before logging will start**.
+* Exposes a BLE service to read log files directly from the SD card.

 ## Hardware Required